10 Things To Know About Inverse Condemnation

-1. "Inverse Condemnation" happens when the government takes or damages your property without filing suit or paying you just compensation.
+1. "Inverse Condemnation" or "Regulatory Taking" happens when the government takes or damages your property without filing suit or paying you just compensation.
 This can occur in several ways such as over-staying a lease, denying access to property, physically taking land, or taking action that damages your land in some way.

 2. Inverse condemnation can also occur when the government places unreasonable restrictions or regulations on the use of your land.
 This is referred to as a "Regulatory Taking".